PetrKryslUCSD/FinEtoolsFlexBeams.jl/docs/src/tutorials/prestressed_column_modal_tut.md

 end
 ```

 Similarly, the node next to the other end of the beam is selected.
-This note is axially movable, but all other degrees of freedom
+This node
+is to be exposed to the external loading through the axial force.

 ```julia
 movable = selectnode(fens; box=[0 0 L/2  L/2 0 0], tolerance=L/n/1000)[1]